Interview by Stephen Sprott

 Some friends recommended that we claim for some grants to help us get what we needed in terms of materials and the costs of traveling.
 So we did that, but then it started getting quite closed down, and there were accountabilities enforced.
 You had to tick all the right boxes, and that’s not what we were about at all.
 That’s when we decided to stop claiming government money.

 Is there a particular action from that time that still stands out for you?

-Probably Studio of Lust, when Sleazy came along.
+, when Sleazy came along.
 That was quite an interesting one.
 Sleazy was a none-too-many figure as far as when we did the action.
 He was suddenly a part of it, there were three people in there instead of two.
 That was more interesting for me.